secretvpc/llm-vscode-optimizer/README.md

 - `setup/` — Environment provisioning modules
 - `best-practices/` — Long-term AI productivity and integration strategies
 - `workflows/` — Hands-on examples for AI-augmented development
+-  `meta/` — Specification and behavioral governance for LLM agent use

 Each module is self-contained and version-aware.